FedeFunes/template/README.md

 # Component Anatomy

 We make a separation of concerns (SOC) in the component.
+This is just a guide to improve the SOC. nombrar la ventaja de c/u and why

 ### Files and Purpose